 Christine Wang | Board Member

 Christine is a long time advocate for the wellness of young people.
 She’s a social emotional learning consultant and most recently was the Project Director for the Teen Mental Health Initiative at Children's Health Council.
 Prior to working in nonprofit, Christine successfully worked in a variety of educational organizations, including Assistant Principal at Jordan Middle School, Dean of Students at Gunn High School, and as a Resource Specialist at Terman Middle School.
 Her work in social-emotional learning was instrumental at The Nueva School, and she continues to focus on this important work.

 She holds a BS in Learning and Development from the University of Texas at Austin, and a Masters in Psychology from the Harvard Graduate School of Education.
 Christine engages in a variety of initiatives in the teen community and volunteers as a Youth Team Mentor for the Stanford Mental Health Innovation Challenge.
 Christine also serves on the Board of Life Services Alternatives in San Jose.

-Originally from the Central Valley and currently residing in Portland, Oregon, Mick has been a leader in the Trust and Safety space for nearly a decade.
-She currently serves as Associate principle for Youtube Trust and Safety and manages a complex landscape of sensitive issues for the platform, always with an eye on operational sustainability and empathetic resource management.
-Additionally Mick has been a featured speaker for the MDT2 Summer Internship program for the past three years, meeting with students and MDT2 members to share her experience in Silicon Valley, her non traditional path to Google and her passion for Diversity and Inclusion work within these spaces.
+Originally from the Central Valley and currently residing in Portland, Oregon, Michelle has been a leader in the online Trust and Safety space for nearly a decade.
+She currently serves as Associate principal for YouTube Trust and Safety and manages a complex landscape of sensitive issues for the platform, always with an eye on operational sustainability and empathetic people management.
+Additionally, Michelle has been a featured speaker for the MDT2 Summer Internship program since 2018, meeting with students and MDT2 members to share her experience in Silicon Valley, her non-traditional path to Google, and her passion for Diversity and Inclusion work within these spaces.